drchangliu/cs3200f22/introduction.md

 - pattern matching using regular expressions
 - perl - output formating

-## Why the focus of functional programming in this class
+## Why the focus of functional programming in this class?

 - more programmer-oriented than computer-oriented
 - closer to math (expressing computation as mathematical functions)